fventuri/codecserver-mbelib-module/README.md

 ## How to build

-NOTE: for detailed instructios on on how to build and install this Codec Server module on the OpenWebRX Raspberry Pi images, please see the section 'How to build - OpenWebRX Raspberry Pi images' below.
+NOTE: for detailed instructios on on how to build and install this Codec Server module on the OpenWebRX Raspberry Pi images, please see the section [How to build - OpenWebRX Raspberry Pi images](#how-to-build---openwebrx-raspberry-pi-images) below.

 Prerequisites for building this module are a successful build and install of both OpenWebRX Codec Server and mbelib.
 Please follow the instructions in the links provided above to build and install both dependencies.